Aspects of Divorce

 - For example, any assets you had before you married will be considered “separate property” if you kept that property separated from property acquired during the marriage

-- The income produced by a separate property investment is also separate property, as long as it hasn't been "comingled" - mixed together with community money
+- The income produced by a separate property investment is also separate property, as long as it hasn’t been “comingled”, i.e., mixed together with community money

 It’s important to collect all the information you can about all your property, including when you purchased it, approximately how much it is worth, and details such as account numbers, serial numbers and so forth.
 Collecting this information before you see a divorce lawyer can save you a lot of time and money.

-A court can order alimony - called "spousal support" in Texas.
-A court will generally consider such factors as:
+Although it is rare, a court can order alimony (called “spousal support” in Texas).
+When deciding whether to award spousal support, a court will generally consider such factors as:

 - The duration of the marriage